<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 We’ve written in-depth articles on each of these that discuss their effectiveness, risks, side effects, and more.
 You can find those here:

-At our Utah-based clinic, Cognitive FX, we offer a new form of TMS for major depression known as the SAINT-iTBS protocol.
-Of all the types of TMS available, this is the most targeted, safe, and effective protocol for patients with treatment-resistant depression.
+At our Utah-based clinic, Cognitive FX, we offer a new form of TMS for major depression known as accelerated fMRI-guided iTBS (a close alternative to the cutting-edge SAINT™ protocol).

 A comparison of remission rates for rTMS/iTBS, electroconvulsive therapy (ECT), and SAINT-iTBS.